 such direct investment at posed to represent.
-Yet 43 per The rise of such "shadow"
+Yet 43 per

-ever as other investors look to capital into the industry.
+The rise of such "shadow" ever as other investors look to capital into the industry.
 Just as many investors now bring the pace of deploying This is problematic for tal, a London-based private invest at least a 10th of their capital in private equity into many investors given the 1 to 2 wealth manager which assets in private equity either their own hands.
-According to per cent management fees launched a private equity platmanagers in deals - so-called of investors reported that it they have committed, not to tal they had committed to low interest-rate world until it Only a handful of large penfunds.
-Waiting a long time for is drawn down for deals. sion and sovereign wealth buyout executives to find and Hence the appeal of so- working when it's not being money between commitment cent reported that the pace of and it being drawn down, and deployment has slowed down, what you do with the money after it's returned," says Jonathan Bell, chief investment officer at Stanhope Capi-
+According to per cent management fees launched a private equity platby taking stakes alongside Palico's survey, three-quarters they are paying on the capital form for its clients last year. managers in deals - so-called of investors reported that it they have committed, not to co-investments - or in direct took managers three years or mention the opportunity costs cash to be able to make comdeals they have sourced on more to invest half of the capi- of keeping cash on-hand in a mitments," Mr Bell adds.
+"It's tal they had committed to low interest-rate world until it Only a handful of large pen- funds.
+Waiting a long time for is drawn down for deals. sion and sovereign wealth buyout executives to find and Hence the appeal of so-working when it's not being funds around the world have make deals is part and parcel called shadow capital invest- invested."

+cent reported that the pace of deployment has slowed down,

+ments.
+"What is really impormoney between commitment and it being drawn down, and what you do with the money after it's returned," says Jonathan Bell, chief investment officer at Stanhope Capi-